frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/create-a-theme-package.md

   <img alt="Creating a package" src="../assets/part1img2.png">
 </p>

-When the process is complete you will have a new folder called `/packages/my-first-theme`.
+When the process is complete you will have a new directory called `/packages/my-first-theme`.
 This is where we will be doing most of our work to build the theme.

 <p>
   <img alt="Structure of a newly created package" src="../assets/part1img3.png">